conzaytsev/CodonExpressionIndex/README.md

 Python module for analysis of codon influence on protein expression.

 ## Requirements
-`Python 3`, `scipy`
+`Python >3.9`, `scipy`

 ## Dataset
-This model requires protein expression data for specific organism.
+This model requires protein expression data for a specific organism.
 Dataset should be presented as a .csv file containing three columns: protein ID, number of protein copies per cell, gene sequence.
 First line of the table is reserved for the header.